cubee-cb/linux-vr-compat/README.md

 - Works perfectly.
 I just used Heroic because I had it installed for my Epic and GOG games.
 - Setup:
     - Add the executable to Heroic through the Add Game button.
 Use Proton-GE-9-18, as Wine-GE-Proton doesn't support VR.
-    - Add WiVRn's PRESSURE_VESSEL environment variable to Heroic's game settings (Advanced tab)
+    - Add WiVRn's `PRESSURE_VESSEL` environment variable to Heroic's game settings (Advanced tab)

 ### ^ Kart Racing Pro rel11b (non-Steam version) (via Steam or [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher))
 - Playable, flickery shadows.
 Black screen in VR until actually in-game.
 - Setup:
     - Add the executable to Steam or Heroic through the Add Game button.
 Use Proton-GE-7-55, as the game fails to launch with Proton-GE-9-18 and Wine-GE-Proton doesn't support VR.
-    - Add the `-vr` launch option and WiVRn's PRESSURE_VESSEL environment variable to Steam's Launch Options or Heroic's Advanced tab.
+    - Add the `-vr` launch option and WiVRn's `PRESSURE_VESSEL` environment variable to Steam's Launch Options or Heroic's Advanced tab.

 ### Vertigo: Remastered

+### Keep Talking and Nobody Explodes
+- Linux native doesn't support VR, use Proton instead.

 ## Partially working
 These launch, but are unplayable or have serious issues functioning.